joelberkeley/spidr/tutorials/Nuisances.md

   pure $ x + x
 ```

-> *__DETAIL__* Some machine learning compilers, including XLA, will eliminate common subexpressions, so using `share` might not make all that much difference.
-However, eliminating these subexpressions will itself require compute, and the compiler might not catch all of them either, so we don't recommend relying on this.
+> *__DETAIL__* Some machine learning compilers, including XLA, will eliminate common subexpressions, so using `share` might not always make a difference.
+However, eliminating these subexpressions itself requires compute, and even then the compiler might not catch all of them, so we don't recommend relying on this.

 There are downsides to `share`.
 First, it's a distraction.
 Normally, we can rely on the compiler to reuse expressions by name bindings: in `let x : Nat = 1 + 2 in x + x`, Idris reuses the result of `x` without you needing to think about it.
-Naturally, we have the same situation in maths.
+Naturally, we have the same situation in symbolic maths.
 Perhaps more importantly, though, it's possible to accidentally reuse an expression without sharing it, and thus incur a performance penalty.
 We are investigating how [linearity](https://www.type-driven.org.uk/edwinb/papers/idris2.pdf) might catch unintentional tensor reuse at compile time.